mpasovic/majapasovic.org/_posts/2012-07-07-global-bodies.md

 published: true
 ---

-> *You’re not disabled by the disabilities you have, you are able by the
-> abilities you have.* —Oscar Pistorius

 <span class="versal r9">R</span>eflecting on numerous disability studies
 theories that we have covered in the course so far, Tobin Siebers attempts to define bodies and bodily idenitities as positioned within